aivtic/WASF203---Advanced-Web-Application-Security/README.md

 # ADS201: Advanced Application Security

-Welcome to the repository for **ADS201: Advanced Application Security**.
+Welcome to the repository for **WASF203: Advanced Application Security**.
 This repository contains all course materials, lab exercises, assignments, and resources for the course.
 It is designed to help students master advanced concepts in application security.

 ---

 ## About the Instructor
 **Mr. Aminu Idris**
 - **Qualifications**: Bsc.Ed, CCNA, CompTIA Security+, CEH, OSCP, CISSP, MPCSEAN
-- **Role**: CEO, International Cybersecurity and Digital Forensics Academy
+- **Role**: Founder, International Cybersecurity and Digital Forensics Academy

 Mr. Aminu Idris brings extensive expertise in cybersecurity, digital forensics, and advanced application security.
 With a strong background in industry-leading certifications, he is dedicated to equipping students with the knowledge and skills to excel in cybersecurity.